playwright-testing-qa/playwright-testing-service/README.md

 - Login test
 - Basic user flow test
 - Add to cart flow

+## Try a Free Sample

+I can create a small sample test for one of your user flows before any commitment.

+This helps you see the value upfront.

+Feel free to reach out.

 All tests are designed to catch real user-facing issues early.